pfdubois/BridgeBidding/source/MajorOpenings.rst

 #.
 The range of the 1N response becomes 6-12 instead of 6-10.
    Opener will :term:`announce` "forcing" and he must make another bid.
    See :ref:`1N Forcing <OneNoForcing>` for continuations.
+   Honestly, the 1N forcing part is the hard part.
+The 2/1 auctions are easy.

 #.
 2N is a conventional bid showing a four-card game-forcing raise.
    See :ref:`Jacoby 2NT <Jacoby2NT>` for continuations.